postgresml/postgresml/pgml-dashboard/content/docs/guides/setup/v2/installation.md

 #### Optimized pgvector

 pgvector, the extension we use for storing and searching embeddings, needs to be installed separately for optimal performance.
-Your hardware can include additional instructions which it can take advantage of to perform calculations faster.
+Your hardware may support vectorized operation instructions (like AVX-512), which pgvector can take advantage of to run faster.

 To install pgvector from source, you can simply: